Do you have a bank account? If Yes, then you must have seen many types of cheques handy.

 When we cross a bearer cheque twice with two parallel lines on the left-hand top corner, it becomes a crossed cheque.
 Only the name written on it can get the amount transferred to his account.

-With the growing popularity of net banking and the usage of ATMs, these cheques are gradually becoming obsolete.
+With the growing popularity of net banking and the ATM usage, types of crossed cheques are gradually becoming obsolete.

 Why Dishonour of Cheques happens?

 The dishonour of cheque may happen due to multiple reasons.
 However, the insufficiency of funds in the account of the drawer of the cheque is the key reason ifyour cheque has been dishonoured.